 Snack: handful of pistachios and almonds

-Dinner: Oven roasted salmon flavored with olive oil, salt, pepper, garlic, and rosemary, served with one roasted potato tossed with chives.
+Dinner: Oven roasted salmon flavoured with olive oil, salt, pepper, garlic, and rosemary, served with one roasted potato tossed with chives.

-Breakfast: 1 cup of whole-grain oats flavored with a drizzle of honey, a handful of chopped dates and almonds, raspberries, and a sprinkling of cinnamon.
+Breakfast: 1 cup of whole-grain oats flavoured with a drizzle of honey, a handful of chopped dates and almonds, raspberries, and a sprinkling of cinnamon.